kevsjh/Carousel-Item-Tracking/README.md

 #
-To run the system locally, only lambda_function.py and inputDoc.py is needed.
+To run the python script on system locally, only lambda_function.py and inputDoc.py is needed.
 You may need to perform pip install requests to install python requests module on the local machine if it doesn't exists